gopheracademy/gopheracademy-web/content/advent-2019/testing-buffalo-apps.md

 }
 ```

-The action itself doesn’t do much, it just renders a view (index.html).
-And index.html looks like
+The action itself doesn’t do much, it just renders a view (index.html). index.html looks like:

 ```html
 <p>Welcome to your app</p>